emilymmaier/foodborne-illness/README.md

 ## Usage
 All data files to be analyzed must:
-- be contained in a directory which does not contain any other files
+- be contained in a single directory which does not contain any unnecessary files
 - be in csv format
 - be name according to the following convention using underscores to separate information: